The-OpenROAD-Project/OpenLane/README.md

 # Overview

-OpenLANE is an automated RTL to GDSII flow based on several components including OpenROAD, Yosys, Magic, Netgen, Fault and custom methodology scripts for design exploration and optimization.
+OpenLANE is an automated RTL to GDSII flow based on several components including OpenROAD, Yosys, Magic, Netgen, Fault, SPEF-Extractor and custom methodology scripts for design exploration and optimization.
 The flow performs full ASIC implementation steps from RTL all the way down to GDSII - this capability will be released in the coming weeks with completed SoC design examples that have been sent to SkyWater for fabrication.

 Join the community on [slack](https://invite.skywater.tools)!